 5. The Big Local Arts Village

-The Festival-favorite Big Local Arts Village sits at the Franklinton entrance, where over 60 Columbus-based artists and creatives showcase and sell their work.
-Watch live metalworking, Japanese calligraphy, woodturning, and chain maille demonstrations, too.
+The Festival-favorite Big Local Arts Village sits at the Franklinton entrance, where over 80 Columbus-based artists and creatives showcase and sell their work.
+Watch live metalworking, Japanese calligraphy, woodturning, and stained glass demonstrations, too.

-More than 40 food trucks will be onsite at Columbus Arts Festival.
-Photo by David Heasley.
+More than 40 food trucks will be on-site at the Columbus Arts Festival.
+Photo by Terry Gilliam.

 Greater Columbus Arts Council's "Art Shark".
 Photo by McKenzi Swinehart.

-With rows of artist booths, exciting performances, stunning bridges and scenic riverfront, the entire Columbus Arts Festival is one big photo op!
-For the best photo at the Fest, head to the giant selfie frame on the west side of the Scioto near the Rich Street Bridge to snap a picture with the city’s skyline as a backdrop.
+With the rows of artist booths, exciting performances, the stunning bridges and scenic riverfront, the entire Columbus Arts Festival is one big photo op!
+For the best photo at the Fest, head to the giant selfie frame on the west side of the Scioto near the Rich Street Bridge to snap a photo with the city’s skyline as a backdrop.

 Learn more and plan your visit at ColumbusArtsFestival.org, and follow Columbus Arts Festival on Facebook or @columbusartsfest on Instagram.